Victor-Osn/my-portfolio/task-manager-app/backend/README.md

 This folder will contain the Node.js and Express backend for the Task Manager App.

-## Planned Responsibilities
+## Version 1 Responsibilities
-- Create API endpoints
-- Store tasks in the database
+- Get all tasks
+- Create a new task
-- Update task records
+- Update task completion status
-- Delete task records
+- Delete a task

-- Return task data to the frontend
+## Version 1 API Endpoints
+- GET /tasks
+- POST /tasks
+- PUT /tasks/:id
+- DELETE /tasks/:id

 ## Main Tools
 - Node.js